ysaakpr/rex/infra/README.md

 pulumi config set rex-backend:githubRepo "https://github.com/yourusername/rex-backend"
 pulumi config set rex-backend:githubBranch "main"

-# Optional: GitHub token for better rate limits (not required for public repos)
+# Optional: GitHub token (ONLY needed for private repos or better rate limits)
+# For public repos, you can skip this - leave it unset
+# For private repos, you MUST set this:
 # pulumi config set rex-backend:githubToken "ghp_your_github_token_here"

 # Optional: Set custom domain and certificate for backend API